nekos-best/docs/src/examples/unofficial/c++.md

 Recommended to check for last response result after every fetch by calling get_last_request_response(), helps to determine whether a request failed or succeeded.

+You can check whether you're rate limited from making any more request to an endpoint with the is_rate_limited() function.

 Every request is blocking, you can simply use thread if you like.
+Use the ns_mutex mutex for thread safety.

 Read and compile example files for demonstration.